mherod/unidays-node/README.md

 The method to get the signed URL to make a server-to-server request with is `getTrackingServerUrl()`.
 To implement this method you first need to ensure that you have access to all required transaction details.

-Once you have access to this transaction information, create a RedemptionClient object, providing the mandatory parameters as arguments (`RedemptionClient(partnerId, currency, transactionId)`) and call `.getTrackingServerUrl(redemption, key)` where the `redemption` is an object containing the transaction details you are required to send to the UNiDAYS Tracking API, and the `key` is your signing key as provided by UNiDAYS.
+Once you have access to this transaction information, create a RedemptionClient object, providing the mandatory parameters as arguments `new RedemptionClient(partnerId, currency, transactionId)` and call `.getTrackingServerUrl(redemption, key)` where the `redemption` is an object containing the transaction details you are required to send to the UNiDAYS Tracking API, and the `key` is your signing key as provided by UNiDAYS.

 #### Return